Developed by Senior & Disability Action and Hand in Hand: The Domestic Employers Network

 There is no easy or standard way to manage attendants during a pandemic.
 We urge you to have honest and difficult conversations with the people who work for you, listening to their concerns and needs, sharing your own, and coming up with creative solutions to make sure everyone gets what they need.
 Discuss whether people prefer to self-isolate and not work for you.
 Talk about financial and community resources available for people who cannot work or who lose work because of the coronavirus.

-Basic precautions to prevent transmission of the coronavirus:
+Basic precautions to keep from transmitting the coronavirus:

 - Try not to put your hands or face on your attendant’s body, clothes, face, or belongings.

-- Think about critical services you need, to limit the time a worker spends in your home.
-Skip other things that can wait.
+- Open windows and doors, weather allowing, while the attendant is working with you in the home.
+Think about critical services you need, to limit the time a worker spends in your home.
+Or, if there are tasks like cleaning or cooking that you are not needed for, and you’re able to go outside or leave the premises, do so to avoid prolonged time together in your home.
 If there are other people in your household, talk to them about helping with some basic tasks.
+Try to limit the time a worker spends in your home, to minimize potential exposure.

-- Wash your hands as soon as you come in and before you leave.
+- Wash your hands as soon as you come into the home of the people you work with and before you leave.
 Use soap and water, for at least 20 seconds.

 How to self-isolate if you have attendants coming in and out of your house: